Botanic Garden of the Jagiellonian University: History

 Kraków Botanical Garden was in place family Czartoryski, purchased in 1752 by the Jesuits.
 [2] [3] After the dissolution of the Order, it was transferred to the Commission of National Education, which is part of the reform of the Kraków Academy established a botanical garden as an auxiliary unit of the Faculty of Chemistry and Natural History.
 The area covers about 2.4 hectares initially designed as a French baroque park within which decorated collection of medicinal plants and ornamentals.
-Organization garden dealt with John Jaskiewicz (1749–1809).
+Organization garden dealt with Jan Jaśkiewicz (1749–1809).
 In 1783, preparatory work began.
 The first greenhouse was erected in 1787.

 The area covered by the garden area has expanded several times.
 The garden acquired its current area in the 1950s.